Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 The benefits of multithreading are:
 - Programming abstraction dividing up work and assigning each division to a unit of execution (a thread) is a natural approach to many problems.
-- Parallelism: in machiens with multiple processors, threads provide an efficient way to achieve true parallelism.
-As each thread  receives its own virtualised processor and is an independently-schedulable entity, multiple threads may run on multiple processors at the same time, imrpoving a system's throughput.
+- Parallelism: in machines with multiple processors, threads provide an efficient way to achieve true parallelism.
+As each thread  receives its own virtualised processor and is an independently-schedulable entity, multiple threads may run on multiple processors at the same time, improving a system's throughput.
 - Blocking I/O: Without threads, blocking I/O halts the whole process.
 This can be detrimental to both throughput and latency.
-In a multithreaded process, individual threads may block ,waiting on I/O, while other threads make forward progress.
+In a multithreaded process, individual threads may block, waiting on I/O, while other threads make forward progress.
 Asynchronous and non-blocking I/O are alternative solutions to threads for this issue.
 - Memory savings: Threads provide an efficient way to share memory yet utilise multiple units of exection.
 In this manner they are an alternative to multiple processes.

-The costss are:
+The costs are:
 - increased complexity, need mutexes to manage concurrency.

 ### C++ threads